pferreir/indico-presentations/PITCHME.md

 ---
 marp: true
-title: Indico - from CERN to the World
+title: Indico - an event management system
 description: An overview of the Indico Project as well as its usage at CERN
 theme: indico
 paginate: true